Consolidation of the Cuban Revolution: Emigration

+1960: "Year of Agrarian Reform"

+Sanctions and internal repression

 Journalists and editors began to criticize Castro's left-ward turn, the pro-Castro printers' trade union began to harass and disrupt press actions.
-In January 1960, the government proclaimed that each newspaper need to publish a "clarification" by the printers' union at the end of every article that criticized the government.
+In January 1960, the government proclaimed that each newspaper need to publish a "coletilla": a clarification, by the printers' union at the end of every article that criticized the government.
 These "clarifications" signaled the start of press censorship in Castro's Cuba.

-As the United States began to grow more colder in relations with Cuba, the Soviet Union began much warmer relations.
+As the United States began to grow colder in relations with Cuba, the Soviet Union began much warmer relations.
 In February Soviet Deputy Premier Anastas Mikoyan visited Havana which resulted in a major Cuban-Soviet trade agreement which gave Cuba Soviet oil in exchange for sugar.

 Cuba-United States relations were heavily strained after the explosion of a French vessel, the La Coubre, in Havana harbor in March 1960.
 The ship carried weapons purchased from Belgium, and the cause of the explosion was never determined, but Castro publicly insinuated that the U.S. government was guilty of sabotage, and wanted to use the explosion as the first stage of an invasion.
 He ended this speech with "¡Patria o Muerte!" ("Fatherland or Death"), a proclamation that he made much use of in ensuing years.

 There had already existed for months a popular desire for some form of urban-based civil defense against sabotage but the actual formation of such an institution came after the La Coubre explosion.
 The Committees for the Defense of the Revolution were formed.
 Local CDR groups were tasked with keeping "vigilance against counter-revolutionary activity", keeping a detailed record of each neighborhood's inhabitants' spending habits, level of contact with foreigners, work and education history, and any "suspicious" behavior.
 Among the increasingly persecuted groups were homosexual men.

+In April the first shipment of 300,000 tons of Soviet oil arrived in Cuba.
+Oil refineries owned by United States companies refused to refine the oil so the Cuban government nationalized the refineries in June.

+On May Day, 1960, Fidel Castro outright condemned elections as corrupt, and canceled all future elections.
+Castro claimed the revolution had created an informal direct democracy, in which the people and the government had a close bond, thus elections were pointless.